 But the challenges of shipping plants — along with rapidly changing climates, ongoing changes in water restrictions, and heightened demand for hardier plants — have made the home & garden sector more difficult for smaller, brick-and-mortar operations and online-first startups to navigate successfully.

 The Sill ships nationwide from its own warehouse and shipping facility, which is crucial for maintaining quality control when it comes to shipping plants with specific needs.

-Amazon could expand its footprint in gardening by using its warehouse network, nascent brick-and-mortar network, and massive advantage in supply chain to make buying and selling plants online more convenient for its associated merchants.
+Amazon could expand its footprint in gardening by using its warehouse network, nascent brick-and-mortar network, and massive advantage in the supply chain to make buying and selling plants online more convenient for its associated merchants.

 Amazon’s acquisition of Whole Foods and emerging conventional grocery chain could be powerful leverage in disrupting the gardening space.

-Amazon can continue to apply pressure on incumbent plant suppliers by directly appealing to younger, more convenience-focused consumers continue to see gardening as an extension of their lifestyle.
+Amazon can continue to apply pressure on incumbent plant suppliers by directly appealing to younger, more convenience-focused consumers who continue to see gardening as an extension of their lifestyle.

 11. Media & entertainment: Expanding into the gaming and audio markets

 Video games represent a $211B market, according to CB Insights’ market sizing tool.
 Amazon has already entered the fast-growing market through acquisitions and launching a gaming subscription service.